squarezero/squarezero.github.io/content/blog/no-nut-november.md

 # Guides
 Always keep room unlocked.
 Don't bolt yourself in.
 Don't let autopilot take over.
 Take a break and go out of the room for a while if you are feeling lazy.
 Autopilot is insidious.
 Avoid stumbling onto harmful material on the tv/computer.
 Just walk away/switch off if it's already late, and just don't think about it.
 Don't stay up late without purpose.
 Constant documentation & communication with fellow nnners is great.
 It will motivate you and strengthen your conviction.
-Go a step further and tell them how you conquered your urges; you will feel great, and their will shall be bolstered.
+Go a step further and tell them how you conquered your urges; you will feel great, and their will bolstered.
-Do periodic refreshers, where you 'start over' from that day, so you won't feel like it hasn't gone for too long.
-In short, split it up into steps, probably weeks at a go.
+Do periodic refreshers, where you 'start over' from that day, so you won't feel like it has gone on for too long.
+In short, split it up into steps, probably a week at a go.

 # Fallback
 Wash your face with cold water, run out of the room and go for a walk (run if it is too bad).
-If you are feeling too weak, make a vlog out of it and describe what you're going through.
+If you are feeling too weak, make a vlog out of it and describe what you are going through.